wtp43/obsidian-vault/Code/VIM.md

 - `x` deletes character under cursor
 - `i` to insert text
 - `A` to append.
 Cursor automatically moves to end of line.
+- `shift + enter` to insert new line without leaving normal mode

 # Deletion Commands
 - `dw` delete word